• Skip to main content

 Impulsive buying is unplanned purchasing.
 This is illogical.
 Marketers strive to enhance sales by using consumer behavior.

 Impulsive buying cannot be classified as a single product category.
-Products like chocolates, clothing, mobile phones, and expensive stuff like jewelry, vehicles, and other big-ticket items, are all examples of impulsive buying.
+Products like chocolates, clothing, mobile phones, and expensive stuff like jewelry, vehicles, and other big-ticket items are all impulsive buying.

 Consumers visiting the hypermarket with no real intention of buying anything will likely leave with a purchase.
 By releasing goods that may be an accessory for their phones, such as fitness bands, watches, and other similar accessories, many mobile phone manufacturers prefer to take advantage of this feature in their consumers.